jgonyea/grav-plugin-get-id3/README.md

 > NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.

 ## Post Installation
-After installing the plugin, you **must** download the getID3 PHP library from its [homepage](http://www.getid3.org/).
+After enabling the plugin, the getID3 library attempts to install itself automatically.
+In the event of an error, you will need to install it manually from its [homepage](http://www.getid3.org/).

 Extract the files and copy the contents of getid3 subfolder to this plugin's library folder.
 The structure should look something like this:

 ```
 | user